Service Times: Sunday at 10:00am and Wednesday at 7:00pm

 What can I expect from the sermon?

 A sermon is the proclamation of Jesus’ death and resurrection and the application of that message for you as you live your life in this world surrounded and saturated by sin and death.
-Since there are different readings each week, each sermon is different.
-Consequently, we cannot tell you specifically how the pastor will proclaim Christ crucified and risen for you from week to week.
-However, in order to help you get the most out of the weekly sermon check out the following link which will further explain what you will hear as well as guide you in how to listen to a sermon.
+Since there are different readings each week, each sermon is different, but we can assure you that you will hear the Gospel–Christ crucified and risen for you–proclaimed in full each Sunday.

 What should I wear?